Edgemont, New York

 Greenville, commonly known as Edgemont, is a census-designated place (CDP) in the town of Greenburgh in Westchester County, New York, United States.
 The population was 9,394 at the 2020 census.
 Most of its residents refer to the area as Edgemont, which is also the name of its school district.

-It is an ethnically diverse inner suburb of New York City, lying 22 mi north of Columbus Circle.
+It is an inner suburb of New York City, lying 22 mi north of Columbus Circle.
 It is a partial bedroom community, with some of its residents working in Midtown Manhattan.
-Other workplaces of Greenville residents are in the offices and factories of White Plains, Yonkers, The Bronx, Rockland County, New York or Stamford, Connecticut, as well as many businesses and hospitals in southern Westchester County.
-The hamlet was originally ethnic Jewish and Italian, but is now ethnically diverse.
+Other workplaces of Greenville residents are in the offices and factories of White Plains, Yonkers, the Bronx, Rockland County, New York, or Stamford, Connecticut, as well as many businesses and hospitals in southern Westchester County.
+The hamlet was originally ethnic Jewish and Italian but is now ethnically diverse.
 Its main street is Central Park Avenue.
-Its populated with strip malls, gas stations and outlet stores and caters mainly to shoppers from Yonkers and The Bronx.
+It's populated with strip malls, gas stations and outlet stores and caters mainly to shoppers from Yonkers and The Bronx.

-The limits of the CDP are essentially defined by the areas served by the Edgemont Union Free School District and the Greenville Fire Department, whose areas slightly differ.
+The limits of the Greenville CDP are essentially defined by the areas served by the Edgemont Union Free School District and the Greenville Fire Department, whose areas slightly differ.

 Greenville was originally a development designed by different architects for summer homes for Manhattanites.
 With its antique colonial homes and outstanding schools, it is an option for those seeking to move from New York City.
 Metro-North trains are accessible via the Scarsdale and Hartsdale train stations, and they run 25–55 minutes to Grand Central Terminal, depending on if one has an express or local train.

 In March 2018, Bloomberg ranked Greenville as the 22nd wealthiest place in the United States, and the third wealthiest in New York.

 Postal address

 Greenville comprises two ZIP codes: 10583 (Scarsdale, New York) and 10530 (Hartsdale, New York).
-Both ZIP codes encompass significant area outside of Greenville as well.
+Both ZIP codes encompass significant areas outside of Greenville as well.
 While the bulk of Greenville lies within the Scarsdale zip code, none of Greenville is part of the village of Scarsdale.
 According to a local real estate broker, "Edgemont is smaller and more intimate than Scarsdale".
 Essentially, Greenville is an unincorporated CDP within Greenburgh, New York, but with a Scarsdale, New York or Hartsdale, New York mailing address depending on where in the CDP someone is.